inspire [in-spahyuh r]

 Where it began...

 iNSPiRE kicked off in Queenstown in January 2019 when Kirsty led 4 weeks of school holiday programmes to two age groups of young people (aged 6-10 and 10-14); every week was a great success and the kids loved the alternative and holistic style of learning.
 Each session was engaging, challenging and left time for reflection.

-Since then Kirsty has been running weekly after school sessions for at least 2 hours on multiple days a week each term and week-long programmes during every school holiday plus a series of one-off days on teacher only days and sporadic Saturday mornings.
+Since then Kirsty has been running weekly after school sessions each term and week-long programmes during every school holiday plus a series of one-off days on teacher only days and sporadic weekend sessions.

 What do the sessions involve?